 Throughout his entrepreneurial journey, Heraldas continued to receive support from Herts.
 He says, ‘My first graduate job was as a Business Associate through a Santander internship with a company called ImmuONE, which I applied for through the University’s Careers and Employment Service.
 Meeting talented researchers at ImmuONE kick-started the opportunity for me to establish my own company ACellZ.

 ‘In July 2021, I joined the University’s Business Incubator to further learn from like-minded entrepreneurs.’

 A global student experience

-Heraldas applied to the University of Hertfordshire to benefit from expert lecturers and the opportunity of studying abroad.
-He says, ‘The option of studying abroad for two years during my four-year degree was a huge selling point for me, and after visiting the Hertfordshire Business School facilities and meeting some of the lecturers, I knew Herts was the right place.’
+Heraldas applied to the University of Hertfordshire to benefit from expert lecturers and to have the opportunity to study abroad.
+He says, ‘The option of studying abroad for two years during my four-year degree was a huge selling point for me, and after visiting the Hertfordshire Business School facilities and meeting some of the lecturers, I knew Herts was the right place.

 ‘In every country I visited during my study abroad, I met so many amazing people and made long-lasting friendships.
 I explored new cultures and broadened my understanding of global business, which has had a positive impact on shaping my life aspirations.
-I studied in Australia for one year, six-months in Norway, and completed an internship with FlixBus in Germany for seven months.
-If I had to choose one memorable moment it would be jumping out of a plane and swimming with turtles in Australia.’
+I studied in Australia for one year, spent six-months in Norway, and completed an internship with FlixBus in Germany for seven months.’